A topic from the subject of Quantification in Chemistry.

 Significance:

 This experiment demonstrates the importance of quantification in synthetic chemistry by determining the yield of a chemical reaction.
-The yield provides valuable information about the efficiency of the reaction, helps identify areas for improvement, and allows for optimization of synthetic processes.
+Accurate quantification of yield allows chemists to assess reaction efficiency, identify and troubleshoot sources of loss, and optimize synthetic methods.
+The percent yield provides valuable insights into reaction efficiency, and allows for comparison with literature data.